 c.
 Latin America

-* **Brazil (Florianópolis, São Paulo):** Brazil provides cost-effective apartments for digital nomads, especially in these cities.
-It blends city life with natural beauty, giving you a balanced lifestyle.
+Brazil (Florianópolis, São Paulo): Brazil has budget apartments for digital nomads, key in these spots.
+It joins city vibes with nature for good balance.

 11. Tips for Long-Term Affordability